 In addition to fulfilling the Graduate Division requirements for admission found in the UCSB General Catalog (see the chapter "Graduate Education at UCSB"), the Department of Computer Science requires a bachelor's degree in some discipline of science, engineering, or mathematics.

 Applicants must have a grade-point average of at least 3.0 in their undergraduate study.
-Satisfactory performance in the verbal, quantitative, and analytical sections of the Graduate Record Examination (GRE) is required of all applicants.
+PLEASE NOTE: The UCSB Computer Science department has eliminated the GRE requirement for Fall 21 applicants.
 Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 Exceptions to this requirement will be considered for those students who have completed an undergraduate or graduate education in a country whose primary language of instruction is English.
 The minimum score for consideration is 600 on the paper-based test and 100 on the Internet-based test.
 The IELTS (International English Language Testing System) is accepted as an alternative to the TOEFL.
 A minimum overall band score of 7.0 is required on the IELTS.
 Applicants who have received a bachelor's or master's degree from a U.S. college or university are exempt from this requirement.

 All fall application materials must be received by December 15.